DavesCodeMusings/container-central/README.md

 When you're done with that, take a look at the [other docs](docs/) to explore more features of Container Central.

 ## Where's all this going?
-Currently, Container Central can manage already deployed conainers and Docker Compose stacks.
-It cannot run a new container or create a new docker-compose.yml.
+Currently, Container Central can manage already deployed conainers or deploy new ones using Docker Compose stacks.
 It can't deal with swarm mode or kubernetes.
-But, it can start, stop or restart existing containers.
-It can pull the latest version of any images from Docker Hub.
-It can deploy and remove Docker Compose projects if a YAML file exists.
+But, it can pull the latest version of any images from Docker Hub.
+It can deploy any Docker Compose projects you have the YAML files for.
 It can even integrate with a locally-hosted git server.

 My idea is to focus on the features needed for a typical Raspberry Pi home server.
 Here's some workflow examples to show where Container Central fits in and where it does not: